-In the Sunshine State, you have four years from the date of an accident in which to file a West Palm Beach personal injury lawsuit (two years if you are filing a wrongful death suit).
+In the Sunshine State, you have four years from the date of an accident in which to file a Florida personal injury lawsuit (two years if you are filing a wrongful death suit).
 But there is another deadline that you must be aware of – and this one is considerably shorter.
 What do you need to know about Florida’s 14-day accident law?

 What Is Florida’s 14-Day Accident Law?